mythaxis/mythaxis.github.io/content/issue-24/Every Hat is a Crown.md

-“Splendid to make your acquaintance,” enthused the warlock.
+{{<glyph>}}"S{{</glyph>}}plendid to make your acquaintance,” enthused the warlock.
 He swept around Walleg in a circle, making it hard for the boy to get a look at him.
 Were the warlock’s feet hovering just above the floor?
 “My name is Theodor Q. Ancible.
 I’m sure we’ll get along famously.
 Now, if I could just see the, um...?”
 He gesticulated at Walleg’s sunhat in lieu of finishing his thought.

 Walleg wordlessly removed the article and placed it on the teetering heap of already discarded headpieces.
 Again, the brim darkened into solidity at the top of his field of vision.
 Again, he felt the itchiness of straw against his brow.